API vs. SDK: Differences with examples

 If an SDK is like a mechanic’s toolbox, think of an API like a postal service: you get your mail without needing to know the details of how it’s sorted, transported, or delivered.
 Just like the postal service handles the complexity behind the scenes, an API manages all the heavy lifting, bringing the functionality you need directly to your application.

-Here are the differences between SDKs and APIs in more detail:
+Here are the differences between SDKs and APIs in more details:

 Types of APIs